 Best Low Compression Golf Balls

 Now that you know everything there is to know about low compression golf balls, it’s time to find some of the best on the market for your game.
 One of the great things you will notice about low compression golf balls is that they tend to be some of the more affordable golf balls on the market.

 Best Overall: Callaway 2021 Supersoft Golf Balls 12B PK

-The Callaway Supersoft is one of the lowest compression golf balls in the game; with a new PARALOID Impact Modifier in the cover, high launch, and low spin, this will be a tremendous addition for any slow-swing speed beginner.
+The Callaway Supersoft is one of the lowest-compression golf balls in the game.
+A new PARALOID Impact Modifier in the cover, high launch, and low spin make it a tremendous addition for any slow-swing speed beginner.

 - Easy to compress

 - Excellent performance for slow swingers

 - Not optimal for fast swingers

 The Callaway Supersoft golf balls were made to help players that have slower swing speeds.
 The Supersoft has become one of the best-selling golf balls that Callaway has ever created, and when you play with one, it’s easy to see why.
 With a compression rating of less than 40, seniors, women, slow swing speed golfers, and juniors have found success with Supersoft.

 In addition to offering great distance, the feel around the greens with a Supersoft is quite impressive.